 Peer Review Process

-1. Staffs of editorial office first review the submitted manuscript, called initial review.
+1. Staffs of the editorial office first review the submitted manuscript, called an initial review.
 It will be desk evaluated whether the submitted manuscript is suitable for the Journal of Dynamics, Monitoring and Diagnostics based on focus and scope, similarity score by using Crosscheck-iThenticate, methodological flaw, readability of the articles, and adhering to the submitted paper template.

-2. Furthermorethe manuscript will be sent to Associate Editors who will invite at least 2 reviewers.
+2. Furthermorethe manuscript will be sent to Associate Editors who will invite at least 2 external reviewers.
 Once the Associate Editors submit their recommendation and the reviews, the Editors-in-Chief will review the recommendation and make a final decision.

 3. The accepted manuscript then continues to the copyediting and layout editing process to prepare the camera-ready paper.